 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Lilium.
-A blend of some of our favourites such as Orientals, Asiatics, Trumpets, Species and Tiger Lilies.
+You will certainly add lots of colour to your garden with this mix of Asiatic, Oriental and Trumpet lilies.
 Their bloom time will overlap from early summer until the end of the season.
 Lilies are easy to grow and very long-lived.
 Excellent in containers, the cut flower garden and in clusters in the mixed bed or border.
 Mixed heights.
 Bulb size 12-16cm in circ.

 Sold as: Pkg of 12